fsalvemi/DEVWKS-1709/nac-catalystcenter-simple-example/README.md

 ### 5. Adding a New Site

 Now let's expand to Europe by adding a Rome office.
+This requires editing `data/sites.nac.yaml` to add three types of resources: areas, a building, and a floor.

-Edit `data/sites.nac.yaml` to add the hierarchical structure.
+#### 5.1 Edit `data/sites.nac.yaml`

-**Context** - Your file currently looks like this:
+This file contains all site hierarchy definitions.
+We'll add European locations to the existing US structure.

+##### 5.1.1 Add Area Hierarchy

+**Current Context** - The `areas` section contains US locations:
 ```yaml
 ---
 catalyst_center: